We need something a bit more nuanced to get to root causes and effective resolutions.

 We need something a little more nuanced.
 And a little more useful.

-This series will help couples understand the mechanisms of jealousy and identify what kind, what flavor, of jealousy is arising between them, which can provide insight into the dynamics of the relationship and how it might be better.
+This series will help couples understand the mechanisms of jealousy and identify what kind, what flavor, of jealousy is arising between them.
+Is it envious jealousy?
+Insecure jealousy?
+Possessive jealousy?
+This reveals a lot more about the dynamics of the relationship and how to improve it.

 (Next up: Rational vs. Emotional?)